Wokingham Borough Council office Christmas closures - Wokingham.Today

 The Civic Offices at Shute End in Wokingham will be open on the days stated above, with Covid-19 safe restrictions in place to allow residents to access essential waste and recycling items only.

-Those purchasing blue bags or garden sacks will need to pay in advance on our website and then bring the receipt with them.
+Those purchasing blue bags or garden sacks will need to pay in advance on the council website and then bring the receipt with them.

 The only entry point will be via the main entrance off Biscoe Way, operating on a one-in, one-out basis.